CiscoSecurity/tg-00-integration-workflows/docs/source/tg/submit.rst

 ..
 NOTE::

-    It is best practice to query a sha256 hash of your submission prior to submitting a sample to discover if it's already been analyzed. :ref:`Querying for an IOC`.
+    It is best practice to query a sha256 hash of your submission prior to submitting a sample to discover if it's already been analyzed. :ref:`Querying for an Observable`.
 This will save time and stop the reanalyzing of the same file multiple times.

 Requirements
 ------------